kotlin-hands-on/hands-on/Introduction to Coroutines/04_Suspend.md

 the mentioned above "load contributors" coroutine, denoted as `@coroutine#1`.

 However, in this version, while waiting for the result, we don't reuse the thread for sending the other requests, because we wrote our code in a sequential way.
-The new request is send only when the previous result is received.
+The new request is sent only when the previous result is received.
-`suspend` functions treat fairly the thread and don't block it for pure "waiting", but don't yet bring any concurrency to the picture.
+`suspend` functions treat the thread fairly and don't block it for pure "waiting", but don't yet bring any concurrency to the picture.
 Let's see how that can be improved.